needle-tools/needle-engine-samples/package/Runtime/UI Screenspace/README.md

-# UI
+# User Interfaces

-These samples showcase the export of Unity's UGUI system to the web.
+These samples showcase the translation of Unity's UGUI system to Needle Engine components.

-## UI Types
+## Types of UI rendering

-### WorldSpace UI
+### Worldspace UI
+Worldspace UIs are used to place UI elements in the 3D world.
+They are rendered as part of the scene and can be occluded by other objects.
-You can add the CanvasData component to define how your 3D canvas should act in the 3D world.
+You can add a `CanvasData` component to define how your 3D canvas should act in the 3D world.

 ### Screenspace UI
-Is fundamentally an overlay so it will always be shown ontop of your scene.
+Screenspace UIs are an alternative to HTML and allow you to place UI elements right on the screen.
+You can anchor them to the screen edges or to other UI elements.

 ## Font Export
-Needle Engine automatically exports the font that is assigned in the *Text* component to the web.
-You can assign any of your own fonts.
+Font files referenced from `Text` components (legacy - not TMPro at the moment) are automatically converted for use in Needle Engine.

-Note: By default a character texture with all ASII characters and all characters found in the scene is generated.
-You can extend this list by either adding the `Font Addition Characters` component to your scene or by editing the Font asset and explictly assign the characters that should be exported.
+By default, all ASCII characters and all characters found in the scene are exported and available at runtime.
+If you plan to change text dynamically, you can add the `Font Addition Characters` component to your scene and specify additional characters, or by editing the Font asset and explictly assigning the characters that should be exported.

-## Further Information
+## Learn More
-UGUI utilizes a simple set of anchoring rules that you can [find here](https://docs.unity3d.com/Packages/com.unity.ugui@1.0/manual/UIBasicLayout.html).

-Please also refer to the [list of supported components](https://engine.needle.tools/docs/component-reference.html#ui)
+Read about [supported UI components](https://engine.needle.tools/docs/component-reference.html#ui) in our docs.